felipecadar/AntColonyOptimization-CUDA/README.md

 ## Visualization

 This image represents a graph adjacency matrix.
-We can cleary see that the pheromone concentrate is a specific path (one square per line)
+We can cleary see that the pheromone concentrates in a specific path (one square per line)

 ![gif](aux/out.gif)